apache/echarts-doc/en/option/partial/2d-data.md

 Array of data content in series.Array item usually is specific data item.
 Followings are three data formats

-1. When an axis in the coordinate system is category axis, data can be the value of one dimension, the length of array equals to the length of [xAxis.data](~xAxis.data) ,which is the label array of category axis content.And there is a  one-to-one correspondence between them, for example:
+1. When an axis in the coordinate system is category axis, data can be the value of one dimension, the length of array equals to the length of [xAxis.data](~xAxis.data),which is the label array of category axis content.And there is a  one-to-one correspondence between them, for example:
     ```js
     [12, 34, 56, 10, 23]
     ```